BarthaSzabolcs/RichTextHelper/README.md

-# UnityPackage-RichTextHelper
+# RichTextHelper
-This package contains a few extension methods for writing rich text with C#.
+A few extension methods for writing rich text with C#, in a form of a Unity package.